Before entering the Philippine Military Academy (PMA) and taking your first step to becoming an AFP officer, you must pass the PMA Entrance Exam.

 PMAEE Mathematics Review Tips and Tricks

-- Recall basic formulas for perimeter and area of basic geometric figures like squares, rectangles, triangles, and circles.
+- Recall basic formulas for the perimeter and area of basic geometric figures like squares, rectangles, triangles, and circles.
 There are lots of questions in the exam that are related to perimeter and area.

 - Repetition is necessary to remember the steps in solving mathematical questions.
 Allot at least an hour in your review session doing mathematical computations.